ssvlabs/ssv/docs/specs/NETWORKING.md

 Libp2p allows to create a bidirectional stream between two peers and implement the corresponding wire messaging protocol. \
 See more information in [IPFS specs > communication-model - streams](https://ipfs.io/ipfs/QmVqNrDfr2dxzQUo4VN3zhG4NV78uYFmRpgSktWDc2eeh2/specs/7-properties/#71-communication-model---streams).

-Streams are used for direct messages between peers.
+Streams are used in the network for direct messages between peers.

 **PubSub**